FuelLabs/sway/docs/src/basics/built_in_types.md

 ## Arrays

 An array is similar to a tuple, but an array's values must all be of the same type.
+Arrays can hold arbitrary types include non-primitive types.

 An array is written as a comma-separated list inside square brackets:

 ```sway
 let x = [1, 2, 3, 4, 5];